open-contracting/software-development-handbook/docs/python/documentation.rst

 Checking broken links
 ---------------------

 Sphinx' `linkcheck <https://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.linkcheck.CheckExternalLinksBuilder>`__ builder reports redirects, error codes and non-existing anchors.
 It cannot be `configured <https://www.sphinx-doc.org/en/master/usage/configuration.html#options-for-the-linkcheck-builder>`__ to report only error codes.
-As such, it is tedious to include in :ref:`continuous integration <continuous-integration>` outside OCDS documentation, and to configure for manual invocation.
+As such, it is tedious to include in :doc:`continuous integration<ci>` outside OCDS documentation, and to configure for manual invocation.

 To check broken links, run: